github/site-policy/Policies/github-acceptable-use-policies.md

 - gratuitously depicts or glorifies violence, including violent images;

+- is or contains false, inaccurate, or intentionally deceptive information that is likely to adversely affect the public interest (including health, safety, election integrity, and civic participation);

 - contains or installs any active malware or exploits, or uses our platform for exploit delivery (such as part of a command and control system); or

 - infringes any proprietary right of any party, including patent, trademark, trade secret, copyright, right of publicity, or other right.